European-XFEL/howToMiddlelayer/source/connect_reconnect.rst

 device written with either of the C++ or Python API.

-In this example, the device will initialise a `connection` with a `remote motor device`, respawn this connection would the remote device disappear or be restarted, and display the `motorPosition` integer property of that device.
+In this example, the device will initialise a `connection` with a `remote motor device`, restart the connection if the remote device disappears or resets, and display the `motorPosition` integer property of that device.

 This example introduces the concepts of `Device, connectDevice, isAlive, waitUntilNew,` and `wait_for`.